jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ## Sorting Shows and Movies by time added

 This feature is off by default.
-Emby can not (yet) sort items inside collections by time added to library.
+Emby can not sort items inside collections by time added to library.
 That means you can't sort collections to show what is newest first.
 This is a shame if you have a Trending Movies collection for example and you can't see what's new at a glance.

 To address this you can have this script update the sort names of items that are in collections.
 It updates item sort name in the metadata so that the sort name is appended with "!!![number_of_minutes_until_year_2100_from_the_date_time_added_to_emby]".
 That way the newest items show first when sorted in the default alphabetical order.
 This will affect the sorting of these items elsewhere as well which you may or may not care about, you can always turn it off later and the old sort name will be restored on the next run of the script.